 If you are unsure who you need to contact, please get in touch with your regional education team.

 Costs of training

 UNISON pays for the activist training courses and materials for courses.
 Where there is a charge, it is to branches, not to you.

-Some member learning is also free to learners.
+Most member learning is also free to learners.